mellen-code/mellen-code/README.md

   </a>
 </p>

-Software engineer based in New York City, with previous experience in corporate project mangagement, health science and the arts.
+Software engineer based in New York City, with previous experience in project management, health sciences, and the arts.
-Love building and digging into the technical aspects of impactful applications.
+Love building and digging into the technical aspects of applications that are designed to create positive impact in people's lives.

 See [my website](https://mariesmith.me/) for more information!